 This argument is sometimes stated in an alternative form: we don’t have to fix nature, we have to fix ourselves.
 I confess that I held this view for many years, so I understand its powerful appeal.
 It is nevertheless an error.
 Both the IPCC and the National Academy of Sciences have pointed out that reducing GHG emissions to zero would still leave humankind with decades or centuries of warming and sea-level rise.
 Even the most radical economic restructuring and changes in personal behavior would not prevent these disasters.
-The problem is in fact both technical and social: technical measures are required to repair the damage we’ve already done to nature, and social measures are required to minimize our future damage.
+The problem is in fact both technical and social: technical measures are required to repair the damage we’ve already done to nature, and social measures are required to minimize our present and future damage.

 8. THERE IS NO INTERNATIONAL GOVERNANCE

 This is true, but no real effort has been made to put such governance in place.
 Geoengineering was first proposed in a report to US president Lyndon Johnson in 1965, so the international community has had over half a century to create suitable governance structures.
 In that time global cooperation has been achieved in emissions reduction (Kyoto, Paris), nuclear research (CERN), space research (ISS), and trade (GATT, NAFTA) – but not geoengineering.
-Now it’s too late.
+Now it’s probably too late.
 The best that can be hoped for at this point is an agreement by a few major countries on the terms of a rapid geoengineering rollout.
 Insisting on anything more is just another way of evading the geoengineering imperative.

 March 8, 2017